 footpath crosswalk

-"Light" and "color" of traffic lights " Traffic light signal
+"light" and "color" of a traffic light" Traffic light signal

-Go around the tram in the front, the bus in the back.
+Walk around the tram in front, the bus in the back.

-RULE: Wait until the vehicle leaves or walk to the nearest pedestrian crossing, where the road is clearly visible in both directions.
-When crossing the street, look to the left, and when you reach the middle, look to the right This rule creates dangerous situation, because the behavior of a child in the middle of the roadway is unpredictable: being frightened by a vehicle, he may step forward or backward and be under the wheels.
+RULE: Wait until the vehicle leaves or go to the nearest pedestrian crossing, where the road is clearly visible in both directions.
+When crossing the street, look to the left, and when you reach the middle, look to the right.
+This rule creates dangerous situation, because the behavior of a child in the middle of the roadway is unpredictable: frightened by a vehicle, he can step forward or backward and end up under the wheels.

-RULE: Before crossing the road, stop, look in both directions and, after making sure of safety, cross the road with a brisk step strictly at a right angle, constantly monitoring the situation.
-Red traffic light - "stop", yellow - "ready", green - "go."
+RULE: Before crossing the road, stop, look in both directions and, after making sure it is safe, cross the road at a fast pace strictly at a right angle, constantly monitoring the situation.
+A red traffic light means “stop”, yellow means “get ready”, green means “go”.
 These are traffic light signals for transport.

-RULE: Red signal of a pedestrian traffic light - prohibiting.
-The green signal of the pedestrian traffic light is permissive, but before entering the carriageway, you must make sure that all cars have stopped.
-If you don't have time to cross the road, stop at a safety island or in the middle of the road.
+RULE: The red signal of the pedestrian traffic light is prohibitive.
+A green pedestrian traffic light is permissive, but before entering the roadway, you must make sure that all cars have stopped.
+If you do not have time to cross the road, stop at a traffic island or in the middle of the road.

-Do not play by the road or by the road, but play in the yard of your house.
+Don't play near the road or by the road, but play in the yard of the house.

-RULE: leaving (without running out of the entrance, be careful and careful, as a car can move along the entrances, the courtyard driveway (and often at high speed).
-Play on specially designated playgrounds.
-Use to show old road signs on a yellow background.
+RULE: when leaving (without running out of the entrance, be careful and careful, since a car can move along the entrances and courtyard driveways (and often at high speed).
+Play in specially designated children's playgrounds.
+Use to display old road signs on a yellow background.

-"If you didn't have time to cross the road, stop at the" safety island "or in the middle of the road."
+“If you don’t have time to cross the road, stop at a traffic island or in the middle of the road”

-ADVICE: The “safety island” in the traffic rules no longer exists.
-It is necessary to calculate the crossing so as not to stop in the middle of the road and cross the carriageway in one step.
-But, if you have already got into such a situation, then stand in the middle of the road, on the center line dividing traffic flows in opposite directions, or on a "guiding island", do not take a step forward or backward, without assessing the situation so that the driver has time to make a decision how best to go around you.
+ADVICE: The “island of safety” in traffic rules no longer exists.
+It is necessary to calculate the transition so as not to stop in the middle of the road and cross the roadway in one go.
+But, if you find yourself in such a situation, then stand in the middle of the road, on the center line dividing traffic flows in opposite directions, or on the “guide island”, do not take a step forward or backward without assessing the situation so that the driver has time to make a decision , how best to get around you.

-ADVICE: in the classroom on traffic rules, use more modern visual material and a situational teaching method.
+ADVICE: In traffic rules classes, use more modern visual materials and situational teaching methods.

-ADVICE: carefully review methodological literature on traffic rules, paying attention to poems, riddles in which the child talks about the rules for crossing the carriageway, reading poems about traffic signals for a vehicle.
+ADVICE: look carefully methodological literature according to traffic rules, paying attention to poems, riddles in which the child talks about the rules for crossing the roadway, reading poems about traffic light signals for a vehicle.

 Yellow - wait

-Use in colloquial speech"Color" or "Light" traffic light
+Use in colloquial speech"Color" or "Light" of a traffic light

-ADVICE: Clearly articulate “Pedestrian traffic light signals.
-Cross the street only with an adult, mom or dad, holding the hand tightly.
+ADVICE: Clearly pronounce “Pedestrian traffic light signals.
+Cross the street only with an adult, mom or dad, holding hands tightly.

-ADVICE: Teach children and parents to cross the street, holding the child by the wrist.
+ADVICE: Teach children and parents to cross the street while holding the child's wrist.

-ADVICE: correctly explain the meaning of the road sign "Children", which does not at all provide for crossing the road exactly at the place of its installation, but only informs the driver that children may suddenly appear on the road, because near a school, Kindergarten or other institution, and the unexpected appearance of children on the road is possible.
+ADVICE: correctly explain the meaning of the “Children” road sign, which does not at all provide for crossing the road exactly at the place where it is installed, but only informs the driver that children may unexpectedly appear on the road, because there is a school nearby, kindergarten or another institution, and children may unexpectedly appear on the road.

-ADVICE: Start familiarizing preschoolers with signs that are relevant to young road users.
+ADVICE: Start familiarizing preschoolers with signs relevant to young road users.

 Was the traffic light green?